 Cross-Country Skiing and Winter Fun

-Trails open weekends, holidays and all week long during Feb. school vacation.
+Trails open weekends and holidays from late December to mid-March.
 Usual hours: 9 to sunset.

 Other times by special arrangement.
 We also open for "Bonus Days" when the conditions are particularly nice! (see Trail Conditions)